huangsam/dotfiles/README.md

 - Script to combine artifacts as `bash_aliases`
 - Git configuration with embedded aliases

-The `custom` folder supports the commands below and more:
+The `custom` folder supports aliases and functions for the following CLIs:

 - Git
 - Python
 - Docker
-- Linux
+- Maven

+These extensions and others can be found by inspecting the `zsh` files.

-**Note:** Using these commands reduces your risk of carpal-tunnel.
+**Note:** Using these commands reduces your risk for carpal-tunnel.

 ## Usage